- Home

 A rare, graceful small tree native to parts of Central and Western China, Tetracentron sinense is similar in appearance to a Cercidiphyllum (Katsura Tree) with alternate, elongated, heart shaped leaves.

-£6.95* standard courier delivery within 3 - 4 working days for ANY number of plants.
-Free standard delivery for orders over £125
+Delivery within 3 - 4 working days for any number of plants

 A rare, graceful small tree native to parts of Central and Western China, Tetracentron sinense is similar in appearance to a Cercidiphyllum (Katsura Tree) with alternate, elongated, heart shaped leaves.
 These leaves are dark green in summer, turning shades of orange and red before falling in autumn.